-‘Misleading’: Terry McAuliffe exaggerates record as Virginia governor, ignores recent flip flops
+‘Misleading’: McAuliffe exaggerates record as Virginia governor, ignores recent flip flops

 Former Gov. Terry McAuliffe is running for a return to Virginia’s top job, but an analysis of his record shows he has exaggerated some of his accomplishments from four years ago.

-The Democrat fell short on his spending on schools and has now flipped his positions on issues such as right-to-work laws, according to fact-checkers and an analysis by The Washington Times.
+The Democrat fell short on his spending on schools and has flipped positions on issues such as right-to-work laws, according to fact-checkers and an analysis by The Washington Times.

 Mr. McAuliffe, who served as governor from 2014 to 2018, has painted himself as an experienced leader in his campaign, touting his record of putting money into schools and handling the state budget in a fiscally responsible way.